Space-Team/Space-Betting/README.md

 # Installation Instructions
 Using the app only requires visiting our website, https://planetwager.herokuapp.com/, and setting up an account.

 However, if you wish to download the app and make changes to better suit your personal needs, you will find the source code for the fronted at: https://github.com/Space-Team/space-betting-frontend and the code for the backend at: https://github.com/Space-Team/Space-Betting-Backend.
 After forking over your desired repo and cloning it down to your computer, please ```npm install``` then happy hacking!
+You will be able to find more detailed installation instructions in the respective repos for the frontend and the backend.